will4skill/algo-review/README.md

-"".isspace() # Returns True if all characters in string are whitespaces "".isalnum() # Returns True if given string is alphanumeric "".isalpha() # Returns True if given character is alphabet
+"".isspace() # Returns True if all characters in string are whitespaces "".isalnum() # Returns True if given string is alphanumeric "".isalpha() # Returns True if given character is alphabet "".isdigit(): # Returns True if digit, False otherwise ✅

-for c in "string":
+for char in "string":  ✅
-    #do something with c
+    #do something with char

 #################################################################################################
 # Queues